spring-projects/spring-data-rest/doc/main_wiki.md

     curl -v http://localhost:8080/data/

-You'll get back a chunk of JSON that points your user agent to the locations of the exposed repositories:
+You'll get back a chunk of JSON that points your user agent to the locations of the exported repositories:

     {
       "_links" : [{